img 0636

 • Awareness campaigns on peaceful coexistence.

-• Training in forgiveness, interfaith and intercultural dialogue, nonviolent conflict resolution, social cohesion, early signals of conflict, and conflict tracking and reporting.
+• Training in the areas of forgiveness, interreligious and intercultural dialog, non-violent conflict resolution, social cohesion, recognizing early signs of conflict outbreaks and following up on them

 • Psychosocial support for those affected by the conflicts by trained volunteers.